 Certified: Organic & Biodynamic Certification (ACO # 11587)

 Hand-picked and mechanically sorted.
 100% Destemmed, with 50% whole berries.
 Cold soak.
 Open fermenters.
 Plunged.
 Wild yeast ferment.
 No pressings are used in this wine.
 Kept on lees in 100% older French oak for 11 months.
 We have selected individual barrels that showcase the pedigree of the deep sand, with lifted fragrance, intense fruit expression and fine, gritty long tannin structure.
-Un-fined.
-Bottled February 2017.
+Not fined.

 99 Points - WINE OF THE YEAR 2020 Halliday WIne Companion 2020: This is the king of Australian Grenache and not to be undertaken lightly.
 Deep, although clear, in colour, it has a rainbow of flavours, its deep roots probing the soil nearby for sustenance that will provide tannins and all things needed for the grapes to reveal the magic evolution of the red flowers and spices of this wine.